Marv Kaisersatt

-Marvin Robert Kaisersatt is an American woodcarver.
-He was born in Montgomery, Minnesota February 1, 1939 to Bessie and Benjamin Kaisersatt.
+Marvin Robert Kaisersatt (born 1 February 1939) is an American woodcarver.
+He was born in Montgomery, Minnesota to Bessie and Benjamin Kaisersatt.

 Career

-After high school in Montgomery, MN, Kaisersatt graduated from St. John's University in Collegeville, MN with a degree in Mathematics.
-He then joined the US Army and spent time overseas before leaving the military early to teach math at Escuela San Antonio Abad in Humaca, Puerto Rico.
-He then moved to Monticello, MN, where he continued to teach before moving to Faribault in 1976 where he taught math until his retirement in 1995.
+Kaisersatt attended high school in Montgomery, MN and graduated from St. John's University in Collegeville, MN with a degree in Mathematics.
+He then joined the US Army and spent time overseas before leaving the military to teach math at Escuela San Antonio Abad in Humaca, Puerto Rico.
+He then moved to Monticello, MN, where he continued to teach before moving to Faribault in 1976, where he taught math until his retirement in 1995.

-He began wood carving seriously in 1976 during a teacher's strike.
+Kaisersatt began wood carving seriously in 1976 during a teacher's strike.
 A caricature carver, he specializes in carving multi-figure scenes from a single block of basswood.
-Pieces take on a sculptural quality through the interplay of mass and space.
-The carvings are finished with sealer, but not varnished, and presented either without color, or with a hand-painted, detailed, watercolor finish and then waxed.
+The carvings are finished with sealer but not varnished and presented either without color or with a hand-painted watercolor finish and then waxed.